rayhansohel/rayhansohel/README.md

 ###

 <p align="left">I’m a Creative Web Developer and Designer.
-With my broad range of skills and expertise, I’m always excited to take on new projects and create something truly unique.<br><br>Also WordPress developer creating stunning, functional, and user-friendly websites with a focus on design and seamless experiences.<br><br>- 🔭 I’m a Frontend Developer <br>- 📚 I'm currently learning MERN<br>-  🎯 Goals: Becaome a FullStack Developer by 2025</p>
+With my broad range of skills and expertise, I’m always excited to take on new projects and create something truly unique.<br><br>Also I am a WordPress developer creating stunning, functional, and user-friendly websites with a focus on design and seamless experiences.<br><br>- ❤️ I love creating unique things. <br>- 📚 I'm currently learning Next Js.<br>-  🎯 Contribute to the AI industry.</p>

 ###